ghoomfrog/universe/computer science/interlaced mantissa and exponent.md

 64-bit IME|**0**010**0**000**0**100**0**100**0**100**1**110**1**101**1**010**1**001**0**111**1**010**1**001**0**000**1**011**1**110***1***10*1*

 Notice the reversed sign roles only between the mantissas of floating point and IME, because floating point uses two's complement for the mantissa but not for the exponent.

-Please provide feedback disregarding hardware and software compatibility.

-EDIT: The mantissa is now stored in reverse to fix a conversion issue.